Aspose/releases.aspose.com/content/en/words/net/release-notes/2026/aspose-words-for-net-26-1-release-notes.md

 - **AI Integration:** Enhanced the Aspose.Words.AI namespace by allowing direct instantiation of the [GoogleAiModel](https://reference.aspose.com/words/net/aspose.words.ai/googleaimodel/googleaimodel/) class.
 - **Document Merging:** Added an [option](https://reference.aspose.com/words/net/aspose.words/importformatoptions/appenddocumentwithnewpage/) to the [AppendDocument()](https://reference.aspose.com/words/net/aspose.words/document/appenddocument/) method to explicitly define the SectionStart behavior for the first imported section.
 - **PDF Rendering:** Extended [PdfSaveOptions.PreserveFormFields](https://reference.aspose.com/words/net/aspose.words.saving/pdfsaveoptions/preserveformfields/) functionality to be compatible with all PDF compliance standards (including PDF/A and PDF/UA).
+- **PDF Export:** Implemented support for tagging PDF AcroForms to enhance document accessibility.
+- **Field Rendering:** Improved displacement handling for EQ fields with updated layout logic for precise positioning and bounds.
+- **Mathematical Equations:** Added support for rendering MathML with East Asian characters while correctly preserving Latin and Hebrew text when an East Asian font is specified.

 ## Full List of Issues Covering all Changes in this Release